-Sharon the celebrant hmmmmm let’s see if I can condense this down a little, I laugh with my entire body and my mouth wide open.
-I live most moments to the fullest, and I have two speeds, and that is fast and in-reverse.
+Sharon The Celebrant hmmmmm let’s see if I can condense this down a little, I laugh with my entire body and my mouth wide open.
+I live most moments to the fullest, and I have two speeds: fast and in-reverse.
 I love hard, and I nurture even harder.
-I am articulate, and in the right company, I have a potty mouth and a very naughty sense of humour.
-I am a mama to three children two without fur one with fur.
-I am a wife, sometimes a good one and sometimes a not so good one it is about balance people!
+I’m articulate, and in the right company, I have a potty mouth and a very naughty sense of humor.
+I am a mama to three children, two without fur one with fur.
+I am a wife, sometimes a good one and sometimes a not so good one; it is about balance, people!

 How did you come to be a celebrant?

 Funny story, my brand new girlfriend, now wife, headed off to our first romantic (dirty) weekend away and stopped off along the way for a beverage.
 We ran into an old friend of above mentioned GF who had just come back from a wedding rehearsal, and she said she is a celebrant on the side, and it is her holiday fund.
-Well that’ all the GF/Wife needed to hear “honey, this would be perfect for you, and it can be our holiday fund!
-A few years later I finally studied and became a celebrant, found myself a mentor and I took off really quickly, the “holiday” fund job became my “mortgage” fund job.
-I couldn’t believe after being in the jewellery industry for over 25 years, and I had found my other calling in life a celebrant in the wedding Industry.
+Well, that’ all the GF/Wife needed to hear “honey, this would be perfect for you, and it can be our holiday fund!
+A few years later, I finally studied and became a celebrant, found myself a mentor and I took off really quickly, the “holiday” fund job became my “mortgage” fund job.
+I couldn’t believe after being in the jewelry industry for over 25 years, and I had found my other calling in life as a celebrant in the wedding industry.
 Fate hey!

 What is the role of a wedding celebrant?

-Being the perfect fit for your couple that trust that you to guide them through a somewhat daunting experience.
-Know your legals and prepare your couple as best you can to make their journey to marriage an easy one, a fun one and an informative one.
+Being the perfect fit for your couple that trusts you to guide them through a somewhat daunting experience.
+Know your legals and prepare your couple as best you can to make their journey to marriage an easy one, a fun one, and an informative one.

 What’s your best advice to those feeling nervous about standing up marrying in front of a crowd?

 Choose the right celebrant for a start!!!